3 Cotton Defoliation Strategies To Help Optimize Yield Potential

 2. Use technology tools to help focus scouting.

-Using technology like the R7® Tool can help you understand how your crop is maturing and help focus defoliation and harvest efforts.
+Using technology can help you understand how your crop is maturing and help focus defoliation and harvest efforts.
 Satellite imagery and biomass measurements from the tool can also help you determine the appropriate chemistries and water volumes that you need for a successful defoliation.
 Having a bird’s-eye view of a cotton field can help you see things that you might not see from the ground.